About Our Programs

 The academic study of religion is central to the creation of a community of world citizens.
 Our program is designed for students who live in a pluralistic society and who wish to investigate the role religions play in human life and society.
 Because religion has contributed to the human story of almost every culture, it is difficult to understand human behavior or to interpret world events without grasping how religion helped to shape them.

-We offer a major and minor in Religious Studies.
+We offer a major and minor in Study of Religion.
 Students study in four primary areas.
 Courses in Texts, Traditions, Theories and Methods, and Critical Issues give a broad background for understanding religion as it functions in society and in the lives of individuals.

 Our students gain global awareness in a religiously plural world.
 The curriculum is